openshift/assisted-service/docs/user-guide/cloud-with-mirror.md

   | jq -r
 ```

 At this point our discovery ISO image is ready to be downloaded.
-You can follow prublished procedures to download the ISO and boot your machines into the discovery phase.
+You can follow published procedures to download the ISO and boot your machines into the discovery phase.

 ## Patch your install config